 An itinerant pupil personnel specialist provides direct, consultation or evaluation services for students with disabilities to help them cope with social, emotional, behavioral and/or learning difficulties that interfere with their educational progress.
-Services are purchased on a FTE basis not to exceed .6 FTE, to serve district students.
+Services are purchased on an FTE basis, not to exceed .6 FTE, to serve district students.